2.2 Chemistry, Terminology, and Acronyms

 2.2.3.1 Perfluoroalkyl Acids (PFAAs)

 PFAAs are some of the least complex PFAS molecules.
 They are essentially non-degradable under normal environmental conditions.
-Biotic and abiotic degradation of many polyfluoroalkyl substances may result in the formation of PFAAs.
-As a result, PFAAs are sometimes referred to as “terminal PFAS” or “terminal degradation products,” meaning no further degradation products will form from them under environmental conditions.
-Polyfluoroalkyl substances that degrade to create terminal PFAAs are referred to as “precursors.”
-Longer chain PFAAs are not known to biodegrade to shorter chain PFAAs.
+Biotic and abiotic transformation of many polyfluoroalkyl substances may result in the formation of PFAAs.
+As a result, PFAAs are sometimes referred to as “terminal PFAS” or “terminal transformation products,” meaning no further transformation products will form from them under environmental conditions.
+Polyfluoroalkyl substances that transform to create terminal PFAAs are referred to as “precursors.”
+Longer chain PFAAs are not known to biotransform to shorter chain PFAAs.

 - perfluoroalkane sulfinic acids (PFSiAs), associated with the electrochemical fluorination (ECF) process and also occurring as intermediate environmental transformation products